maximbeauc/maximbeauc.github.io/README.md

 # Maxim Beauchemin
 Welcome to my personal portfolio!
-I’m a first year undergraduate Mechatronics Enginneerings student at the University of Waterloo.
+I’m a first year undergraduate Mechatronics Engineering student at the University of Waterloo.

 ## About Me
 I have experience in back-end coding languages: Java, Python, and C++.